aclissold/logical/README.md

 logical
 =======
-An experiment in open music collaboration!
+An experiment in open music collaboration! :notes: